SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 > Dashboard and Pages don't have any controlling component, so they don't receive any props.

-## Reusing UI Components of AdminBro
+## Reusing UI Components of AdminJS

-AdminBro gives you the ability to reuse its components.
+AdminJS gives you the ability to reuse its components.
 You can do this by simply requiring them:

 ```
-import { Label } from '@admin-bro/design-system'
+import { Label } from '@adminjs/design-system'

 const YourComponent (props) => {(
   <Label>Some styled text<Label>